Delimitation of responsibilities for the suitability assessment

-Persons who already hold positions must immediately inform the undertaking of any event which is likely to influence their fitness and propriety.
+Persons who already hold positions must immediately inform the institution of any event which is likely to influence their fitness and propriety.

-Where an undertaking considers that doubts might arise about the fitness and propriety of a person who holds a position or the collective suitability of the board of directors or management committee, the NBB expects it to take steps as quickly as possible and to make every effort to take a close look at these doubts.
-The undertaking must also inform the NBB immediately thereof.
+Where an institution considers that doubts might arise about the suitability of a person who holds a position or the collective suitability of the statutory governing body, the NBB/ECB expects it to take steps as quickly as possible and to make every effort to take a close look at these doubts.
+The institution must also inform the NBB/ECB ‑ in accordance with Article 94(1) of the SSM Framework Regulation and Article 60, § 4, of the Banking Law ‑ immediately thereof.

 In order to guarantee the constant suitability of the persons in question, the following is recommended:

-- The person in question should be reminded of this declaration.
-In this way, the undertaking may, on an annual basis for significant undertakings and every two years for less significant undertakings, explicitly ask the persons in question whether they are aware of any relevant, significant changes in relation to their compliance with the suitability standards.
+- The person in question should be reminded of this declaration every year.
+In this way, the institution may, on an annual basis, explicitly ask the persons in question whether they are aware of any relevant, significant changes in relation to their compliance with the suitability standards.

 As the financial sector is constantly on the move, continuing training would appear to be a necessary condition, although in principle it is not on its own sufficient to fulfil the requirement for fitness at all times.
-The NBB expects the undertaking to take all necessary steps to implement judicious continuing training.
+The supervisory authority expects the institution to take all necessary steps to implement judicious continuing training.

 As regards the supervisory authority

-The fitness and propriety of persons who fall within the scope of the Insurance Supervision Law is supervised on an ongoing basis by the NBB.
+The fitness and propriety of persons who require a suitability assessment is under constant scrutiny by the supervisory authority.
 Whenever the NBB becomes aware of any information which raises doubts about the suitability of a person who currently holds a position, the NBB will immediately carry out a more in-depth examination and, if required, a reassessment.
-In addition, the NBB will also reassess the fitness and propriety of the persons concerned on an ongoing basis, taking into account the elements observed in the course of prudential supervision and in particular through inspections, thematic surveys, etc.